Inside Chrissy Teigen and John Legend's Love Story

 And plenty of comfort from Legend.
 "He is not the goofiest guy, but he has gone out of his way to indulge my sense of humor," she wrote.
 "When I was having a good day, he would go to Medieval Times with me and put on the crazy period hat!
 He sees how much my eyes light up when he does that stuff, and he knows that's what I need.
 I know he must look over at times and think: My God, get it together.
 But he has never made me feel that way."

-That support—paired with Luna's general overall adorableness and Teigen's desire to have a son because "they say that boys just love their mamas"—is what made the Cravings author eager to dive back into pregnancy last year.
+That support—paired with Luna's general overall adorableness and Teigen's desire to have a son because "they say that boys just love their mamas"—is what made the Cravings author eager to dive back into pregnancy.
 "I really want to just knock 'em out," she told E!
 News.
 "That's my dream, I want to just be pregnant kind of for the rest of my life."

 Well, not quite.
 "But the rest of my fertile life," she clarified.
 "So we'll see."

-And should she face postpartum again, she's prepared.
+She was prepared should she face postpartum again.
 "Do I worry about it with this little boy?
 I do," she admitted.
 "But I also know that when it does happen—if it does—I'm so ready for it.
 I have the perfect people around me for it.
 That's why I stand for a real core group of people around me."

 Heading up Team Teigen, as always, is the "Love Me Now" singer.
 Sure, she's the first one to take a dig at Legend, "but I will say he is an amazing human being," she told E!
 News.